 What Is Lorne Sausage?

 Lorne sausage, also known as "square slice sausage," is an essential part of a traditional Scottish breakfast.
 However, there is no right time of day to enjoy this uniquely Scottish fare, and it’s often scarfed down as a sandwich or bread roll filling from breakfast to supper time.

 The Scots love Lorne sausage so much that they want it added to the list of PGI-protected foods.
 That would mean it could only be called "Lorne sausage" if it was made in Scotland.
 The same EU law has been used to ensure the authenticity of another fine Scottish delicacy: Arbroath Smokies.

 There are two opposing theories about how this meat was named.
 One theory is that it was invented by Glasgow theatre performer and comedian Tommy Lorne who died in 1935.
 One of his catchphrases, "sausages are the boys,” reflected his love of sausages.
 Tommy was often found in his dressing room between acts cooking up his favorite sausages.
 Others claim its name stems from the Firth of Lorne located within Argyle and Bute on the west coast of Scotland.

-- 1lb (450g) Minced Pork (not too lean or the sausage will be dry, pork belly is fine)
+- 1 pound (450g) minced pork (not too lean or the sausage will be dry, pork belly is fine)

 - 4 fluid ounces (115ml) of iced water